byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 For information on how to use the "triggerRunForAllPRs.js" file, see the section with the same name below.

 #### makeTest.yml
-The makeTest.yml contains alot of code, so I won't copy it as one big code block.
+The makeTest.yml contains a lot of code, so I won't copy it as one big code block.
 Instead, I'll go through each line and explain what it does.
 I'll assume that you already have the context explained in "triggerPRruns.yml" section.
 If you haven't read that yet, go read it now.

 `name: Make Test`